As one pastor once quipped,

 The Bridge to Ministry cohort is designed for newly ordained or newly called ministers who are navigating the transition from seminary into the lived realities of pastoral leadership.

-• Find themselves facing situations they were never fully prepared for in seminary
+Find yourself facing situations you were never fully prepared for in seminary

 Bridge to Ministry is not a supervision group or a performance-driven program.
 It is a community of accompaniment—a place to be known, supported, and strengthened as you cross the threshold from classroom learning into faithful practice.